 Tip 4: Choose between beer gardens, kiosks & coffee bikes

 With its many large meadow areas, Tempelhofer Feld is of course perfect for a picnic outing.
 However, there are also numerous catering options directly on the field: you can get small snacks, ice cream and coffee in the red information kiosks at all three main entrances.
-Coffee bikes are available at the runways.
+Coffee bikes are available at the runways at the weekend.

-The Temple Garden, the beer garden offers space for 300 guests.
+The Tempelgarten beer garden offers space for 300 guests.
 Hot meals, grilled food, salads and cakes are served here at the weekend.
-There is also seating and a nice selection of food and drinks at the Kiosk Blaue Stunde (Crashgate entrance) and in the Luftschloss Cafèteria you can even make yourself comfortable in beach chairs.
-Right next to the field at the THF Tower is the Neulich beer garden with tarte flambée and a cultural programme.
+There is also seating and a nice selection of food and drinks at the day bar Die Treppe (formerly: Kiosk Blaue Stunde, which is currently temporarily closed due to building work).
+You can even make yourself comfortable in beach chairs in the Luftschloss cafeteria.
+Right next to the field at the THF Tower, the Neulich beer garden invites you to enjoy tarte flambée and a cultural programme.

 Tip: There are several drinking fountains where you can fill up your own water bottle.

-When: On weekends in good weather until the field closes, partially open during the week depending on the weather
+When: April to October, on weekends in good weather until the field closes, partially open during the week depending on the weather

 Tip 5: Play sustainable minigolf at Nuture Art